Download

 YouTube (AMC Solution Channels)

-What’s free: Full AMC 8, AMC 10, and AMC 12 solution walkthroughs, often problem by problem.
+What is free: Full AMC 8, AMC 10, and AMC 12 solution walkthroughs, often problem by problem.

 Honest gap: YouTube has no structure.
 Watching solution videos feels productive but builds passive understanding.
 Use it as a verification tool, not a primary study method.

-Free vs. Paid Olympiad Prep — An Honest Comparison
+Free vs. Paid Olympiad Prep: An Honest Comparison

 FactorFree Self-StudyPaid CoachingGonit App